yromano/fair_dummies/README.md

 Lastly, we demonstrate how to incorporate techniques for equitable uncertainty quantification---unbiased for each protected group---to precisely communicate the results of the data analysis.

 [1] Y. Romano, S. Bates, and E. J. Candès, “Achieving Equalized Odds by Resampling Sensitive Attributes.”
-2020.
+Advances in Neural Information Processing Systems (NeurIPS), 2020.

 ## Getting Started